 So why not start now if you haven’t done so already?

-5. Use Science With Menu Engineering And Psychology (It’s Not That Hard, TBH)
+5. Use Science With Menu Design And Psychology (It’s Not That Hard, TBH)

-Menu engineering is the science of how and where to place your items on your menu or menu board.
+Menu design or menu engineering, is the science of how and where to place your items on your menu or menu board.

 You need to strategically plan and design your menu in order to maximise profits.